Seafood and Sippers

 When it comes to pairing wine with seafood, the options are fairly diverse

 There was a time when you had hard and fast rules for pairing wine and food: white with fish and red with meat.
 Guess what?
 Those rules have gone out the window and you can now pair seafood with pretty much whatever you want.
-Yes, some wines pair better with different types of fish or shellfish, but when it comes down to it, if your customer wants to drink Cabernet Sauvignon with a flaky white fish, that's their prerogative — even if you know that's truly something to avoid.
+Yes, some wines pair better with different types of fish or shellfish, but when it comes down to it, if your customer wants to drink cabernet Ssauvignon with a flaky white fish, that's their prerogative—even if you know that's truly something to avoid.

-"The misconception you can't drink red with seafood is silly and antiquated," said Patricia Smith, beverage director for the 5Church Group with restaurants in Charlotte, N.C., Atlanta and Charleston, S.C.
+"The misconception you can't drink red with seafood is silly and antiquated," says Patricia Smith, beverage director for the 5Church Group with restaurants in Charlotte, N.C., Atlanta and Charleston, S.C.
 "With seafood, you want delicate flavors to come through.
 You don't want to drown out the flavors the chef has worked so hard to create.
 For me, with seafood, it's always acidity.
-You want to find acidity in wine to cleanse your palate and help food taste better — no matter if it's red or white."
+You want to find acidity in wine to cleanse your palate and help food taste better—no matter if it's red or white."

-Case in point: One of Smith's favorite grapes to pair with seafood is Blaufrankisch, an Austrian varietal that often gets compared to Pinot Noir.
+Case in point: One of Smith's favorite grapes to pair with seafood is blaufrankisch, an Austrian varietal that often gets compared to pinot noir.
 It has a lighter body, often with some peppery notes, and is a colder-weather varietal with light, bright acid.
-"It's good with lobster or scallops that can be rich and buttery," she said.
-She also likes French Pinot Noir for its light minerality and acidity.
+"It's good with lobster or scallops that can be rich and buttery," she continues.
+She also likes French pinot noir for its light minerality and acidity.
 "I'm looking for that to pair with seafood."

-"I'd stick to those to hold up to the sauce, but not to overpower the fish," Engleson said.
-"Otherwise you can have a metallic aftertaste in your mouth.
+"I'd stick to those to hold up to the sauce, but not to overpower the fish," Engleson says.
+"Otherwise you can have a metallic after taste in your mouth.
 It's like drinking orange juice after brushing your teeth."